ClarityNLP/claritynlp-nova/README.md

 # claritynlp-nova
-Basic version of ClarityNLP that runs without Docker.
+This is a basic version of ClarityNLP that runs without Docker.

 # Setup and Installation